 For criminals who don't want to pay their personal taxes, your Social Security number may be very valuable to them.
 Criminals using your Social Security number can avoid paying taxes through various means.
 There are five types of identity theft using a Social Security number:

 - Financial identity theft takes place when someone uses your personal information for financial gain.
-Identity thieves use your Social Security number, other information they have gathered and your good credit to apply for more credit in your name.
-After using the credit cards, they don’t pay the bills which damages your credit and you may begin to receive calls from creditors demanding payment for goods you never purchased.
-Examples of financial identity theft include bank fraud, credit card fraud, mail fraud, computer fraud, wire fraud and employment fraud.
+Identity thieves use your Social Security number, other information they have gathered, and your good credit to apply for more credit in your name.
+After using the credit cards, they don't pay the bills which damages your credit and you may begin to receive calls from creditors demanding payment for goods you never purchased.
+Examples of financial identity theft include bank fraud, credit card fraud, mail fraud, computer fraud, wire fraud, and employment fraud.

 - Government identity theft takes place when someone uses your personal information in interactions with the U.S. government.
 Examples include someone using your Social Security number and your personal information to file a tax return in your name requesting a refund.
-This is known at Stolen Identity Refund Fraud (SIRF) and is essentially stealing money from the U.S. Treasury in your name.
+This is known as Stolen Identity Refund Fraud (SIRF) and is essentially stealing money from the U.S. Treasury in your name.

 - Criminal identity theft takes place when someone uses your Social Security Number when dealing with law authorities.
 For example, they have used your number when arrested which can lead to an arrest warrant for you.

 - Medical identity theft takes place when someone uses your Social Security Number to receive treatment and emergency care.
-When this occurs, you can receive bills for their care, reach Medicare and health insurer plan limits and get denied for coverage because of misinformation.
-Plus, your safety may be compromised when you need care and misinformation that is now in your medical record file is used to provide you with treatment.
+When this occurs, you can receive bills for their care, reach Medicare and health insurer plan limits, and get denied for coverage because of misinformation.
+Plus, your safety may be compromised when you need care, and misinformation that is now in your medical record file is used to provide you with treatment.